ddj231/Handel/README.md

 rest myduration
 ```

-Variables can be declared that store two builtin types in Handel: Playables and Durations.
+You can declare Variables in Handel.
+Variables store two builtin types in Handel: Playables and Durations.

 We've already seen **Playables** above.
 Playables are a note or notelist (chord) followed by a duration.
 Here are some example playables.